 From zero to print-ready: Pages & DOCX export

-This guide will walk you through setting up a Tiptap editor from scratch, adding the Pages extension for pagination and print-like layout, and enabling DOCX export and import for a professional, print-ready workflow.
+This guide walks through setting up a Tiptap editor from scratch with the Pages extension for paginated, print-like layout, plus DOCX export and import for a professional, print-ready workflow.

 import { Editor } from '@tiptap/core'